bhatiaabhinav/bhatiaabhinav.github.io/_pages/about.md

 At present, my research efforts lie at the intersection of model free RL, model based RL, planning, efficient exploration, heuristic search, anytime algorithms and metareasoning/metalearning.\
 I am a proud owner of [this RL repository](https://github.com/bhatiaabhinav/RL-v2) \[2\], where I have implemented a host of popular modern RL algorithms.

-When I am not thinking about Bellman equations, I love consuming other science content such as documentaries on physics, evolutionary biology, neuroscience, psychology, or anything scientific.
-As a bonus, they might give me some clues for my research.\
+When I am not thinking about Bellman equations, I love consuming other science content such as documentaries on physics, evolutionary biology, neuroscience, psychology etc. As a bonus, they might give me some clues for my research.\
 I'm the biggest fan of Richard Feynman.
 My friends tell me I sing well.

 ---